Article 6.2

 Brazil, hosting the next big Conference of Parties (COP30), has never been a proponent of carbon markets.
 In fact, Brazilian federal prosecutors recently tried to annul a deal for carbon credits in Para state – which hosts COP30.

-During the mid-year climate conference in Bonn, countries with credits to sell pushed hard for full operationalization of the Article 6 mechanisms.
+During the mid-year climate conference in Bonn, countries with interests in carbon markets pushed hard for full operationalization of the Article 6 mechanisms.

 CLARA works consistently to advance international cooperation under Paris Agreement Article 6.8 on non-market approaches.